 1972 was the year 13-year old Tanya Tucker hit the Top 5 with "Delta Dawn".
 The Fan Fair debuted and Opryland USA opened in Nashville.
 Countrypolitan was still dominating country music radio-- string sections replacing fiddles and steel guitars.
-It was a good year for cross-overs to the country charts especially for newcomer Donna Fargo and Mac Davis.
+And it was a good year for cross-overs from country to the pop charts especially for newcomer Donna Fargo and Mac Davis.

 Johnny Cash is on a roll with his network TV show, White House concerts and recent marriage to June.
 He celebrates the latter with his 38th album A Thing Called Love which includes his wedding song " I Promise You".

 Here's another wedding song.
 This one, written by Donna Fargo, almost went to 13 year old starlet Tanya Tucker.
-Good thing Tanjya went with "Delta Dawn".
+Good thing for both of them that Tanya wound up recording "Delta Dawn".
 "Happiest Girl" made Donna Fargo a cross-over a star.
 She followed it with another smash hit "Funny Face".

 1972 was a good year for Merle Haggard.
-Then California Governor Ronald Reagan pardoned The Hag for his past crimes ( including burglary, robbery, and larceny) And The Hag released Let Me Tell You About a Song featuring two #1 hits ( "Daddy Frank", "Grandma Harp") and "Irma Jackson" a song about an interracial romance.
+Then California Governor Ronald Reagan pardoned The Hag for his past crimes ( including burglary, robbery, and larceny) And Haggard released Let Me Tell You About a Song featuring two #1 hits ( "Daddy Frank", "Grandma Harp") as well as the ground-breaking "Irma Jackson", a song about an interracial romance.

 George and Tammy renewed their vows on the album Me And The First Lady in the song "The Ceremony".
-Jones was already so erratic a performer he was earning the nickname "No Show" Jones.
+Jones was already such an erratic a performer he was earning the nickname "No Show" Jones.
 Tammy, on the other hand, at earned the title "First Lady of Country Music".